ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - at the general level

 ![1_age]({{ site.baseurl }}/images/cha_dfsg_images/1_age.png)

 - at an individial level, and compared with one another

 ![2_ageheatmap]({{ site.baseurl }}/images/cha_dfsg_images/2_ageheatmap.png)

 ### 1.2 Hub Activities
+In this section we take a general look at the activities and ansered questions around
+- how many activities do hubs run?
+- who are they catering to?

 ![3_activities]({{ site.baseurl }}/images/cha_dfsg_images/3_activities.png)